dantleech/blog/source/_posts/2022-03-06-phpactor-monorepo.md

 - **Extensions**: The 3 extant Phpactor extensions depend on the individual packages.
 For now `phpactor/phpactor` replaces them.
 Going forward they will need to depend on the monolith.
+- **Package level metadata**: Package-level README files and other meta files are gone, but on the plus side tooling configuration is now global.

 Archived
 --------